aaronspence31/fleet-vision-app/README.md

 ### OBD-II Interface

-- **ESP32 Microcontroller**: Connected to the CAN bus via MCP2515 CAN controller
+- **ESP32 Microcontroller**: Connected to the vehicle's OBD-II port
-- **Longan Labs OBD-2 Dev Kit**: Used as the OBD-II interface for the vehicle
+- **Longan Labs OBD-II Dev Kit**: Used to interface between the ESP32 and the vehicle's OBD-II port for real-time vehicle data collection

 ![Hardware Setup in Vehicle](hardware_setup_in_vehicle.png)